1973-S Eisenhower Dollar "Blue Ike"

-Stacks Bowers described the discovery Clad Ike as "one of the rarest and most significant Eisenhower dollar errors known."
-I would absolutely agree with their assessment and in my 45 years of being a dealer in major mint errors, these two known Clad Ike dollars are as exciting as it gets!!
+Stacks Bowers described this Clad Ike as "one of the rarest and most significant Eisenhower dollar errors known."
+I would absolutely agree with their assessment and in my 45 years of being a dealer in major mint errors, these three known Clad Ike dollars are as exciting as it gets!!

 in an August 8, 2008 NGC article.

 |One of the approximately 45 known Denver minted Ike off-metals struck on 45% Silver planchets recently sold for $26,400 in the Heritage February 2022 Long Beach Expo US Coins Signature® Auction #1342 (lot #3132).|

 Featured on the cover of Mint Error News Magazine Issue 65: